gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 - **Bucket / Container**: A storage resource in cloud storage services where objects (such as snapshots) are stored.
 GCS uses the term **bucket**, while ABS uses **container**.

-- **Retention Policy**: A configuration that specifies a minimum period during which objects in a bucket/container are protected from deletion or modification.
+- **Immutability Policy**: A configuration that specifies a minimum period during which objects in a bucket/container are protected from deletion or modification.

-- **Retention Period**: The duration defined by the retention policy during which objects remain immutable.
+- **Immutability Period**: The duration defined by the immutability policy during which objects remain immutable.

-- **Immutability**: A state where objects cannot be modified or deleted until the retention period expires.
+- **Immutability**: The property of an object being unmodifiable after creation, until the immutability period expires.

-- **Locking**: The action of making a retention policy permanent, preventing any reduction or removal of the retention period.
+- **Locking**: The action of making an immutability policy permanent, preventing any reduction or removal of the immutability period.

 - **ETag**: An identifier representing a specific version of a policy or object, used for concurrency control.